 This assignment relates to student learning outcomes 1, 2, 4, 7.

+2) In-class Quiz: Neurobiology (5% of course grade)

+Students will complete a brief, in-class, multiple-choice assessment of their knowledge of basic neurobiology.

+Due: Unit 4

+This assignment relates to student learning outcomes 4, 7.

-2) Quizzes (40% of course grade; each quiz is worth 20%)
+3) Take-home Quizzes: Theoretical Analysis (40% of course grade; each quiz is 20%)

 Students will complete two (2) take-home quizzes.
 Quiz 1 will be based on content from Units 4 through 6 (early childhood development and personality theories) and will be due in Unit 7.
 Quiz 2 will be based on content from Units 7 through 9 (school-age child development and learning theories) and will be due in Unit 10.
-Students will have one week to complete each quiz.

 Due: Units 7, 10